Completed peer reviews since

-Authors are encouraged to use the American Joint Commission on Cancer TNM Classification scheme (see AJCC Cancer Staging Manual, 7th Edition, Springer, New York).
+Authors are encouraged to use the American Joint Commission on Cancer TNM Classification scheme.

 Use only standard abbreviations: the full term for which an abbreviation stands for should precede its first use in the text.
 Do not use abbreviations in the title.
-All abbreviations must be spelled out when they are used for the first time in the abstract and again when they are used for the first time in the text.
+All abbreviations must be spelled out when they are used.

 Figure legends and legends for supplementary material

-At the end of the manuscript, include a short title and a legend for each figure.
+At the end of the manuscript, include a short title (max 15 words) and a legend (max 300 words) for each figure.
 When symbols, arrows, numbers, or letters are used to identify parts of the figures, identify and explain each one clearly in the legend.

 For photomicrographs, include the type of specimen, original magnification or a scale bar, and stain in the legend.
 For gross pathology specimens, label any rulers with unit of measure.
 Digitally enhanced images (CT/MRI, blots, photographs, photomicrographs, ultrasound images, x-ray films, etc.) must be clearly identified in the figure legends as digitally processed images.
 References used within figure legends should be included in the reference list and numbered in consecutive order according to the figure citation in the text.